shubham29mehta/Store-sales-forecasting/README.md

 # Evaluation Metrics

 **Weighted MAPE** is used as the evaluation metric.
-2 models were tested on the data with the following results:
+3 different time series models were tested on the data with the following results:

 * Baseline(Seasonal Naive): 14.5%
 * Prophet: 9.7%